KrishMistry18/KrishMistry18/README.md

 # 💫 About Me:

-Hello, I'm Krish Mistry👋<br>I'm a 3rd-year IT Engineering student at St. Francis Institute of Technology, Mumbai, passionate about building technology that solves real problems.
+Hello, I'm Krish Mistry👋<br>I'm a Final-year IT Engineering student at St. Francis Institute of Technology, Mumbai, passionate about building technology that solves real problems.

 My work spans AI-driven systems, full-stack development, and mobile applications.
 Some of my recent projects include: